tianshang486/mysql/intl.en-US/API Reference/Log management/DescribeSQLLogFiles.md

 You can call this operation to query the list of SQL audit files of an RDS instance.

-This operation is applicable to the following instances:
+This operation is applicable to the following database engine versions:

 -   MySQL 5.5
 -   MySQL 5.6